About Us

 Julie Frieler, RN, has been a Registered Nurse for over 15 years in a variety of clinical settings, with most of those years in women’s health, including fertility.
 Julie’s background in reproductive medicine and passion for connecting with people are what drove her to TSC as a Client Coordinator, then on to Case Management Director and eventually co-owner.
 She has helped those struggling with fertility build families and has seen and felt first-hand the intensities of this journey.
 Julie is honored to be a trusted partner with you along this journey to building your family.
 Julie has lived in the Twin Cities for most of her life.
 She and her husband have 3 beautiful, rambunctious little boys who keep them on their toes.
 Raising her family is her life-long dream, as she knows it is for many people.

-Kim Jones, RNIP Intake Coordinator
+Kim Jones, RN – Intake Care Coordinator

-Kim’s role as the Intended Parent Intake Coordinator is to educate and guide prospective IPs through the application process with The Surrogacy Center.
+Kim’s role as the Intake Care Coordinator is to educate and guide prospective IPs and GCs through the application process with The Surrogacy Center.
 Kim comes to TSC as an RN with a background in women’s health, including triage nursing and care coordination in out-patient obstetrics, bedside labor and delivery and postpartum care, and fertility nurse care coordination.
 Kim is also well qualified to provide medical record review for our Gestational Carrier applicants.
 She loves how her role with TSC brings her nursing and care coordination experience to the world of surrogacy, and she hopes to provide peace of mind from the very beginning of the journey!
 Born and raised in the Twin Cities, Kim now lives with her husband, Kyle, two kids, and two golden doodles in New Brighton, Minnesota.
 After a rocky road to parenthood herself, Kim feels her personal history of infertility and multiple IVF attempts help her bring a unique perspective to her work with intended parents.
 In her free time, Kim enjoys spending long summer days at the cabin on the pontoon or kayak, always with a dog in tow, watching her kids pursue their interests, and dabbling in interior design.

 ASRM Guidelines